mitchell985/mitchell985/README.md

 # 👋 Hi,
 I’m Mitchell
 - 👀 I’m interested in many things.
-Lots of them involve computers abn programming
+Lots of them involve computers and programming.
 - 🌱 I’m currently learning Typescript and the MEAN stack.
 Focusing on API development.
 - 📫 Reach me at opro@windowslive.com